gongahkia/personal-wiki/bach1/law/law101-Contract1/law101-Contract1-week3.md

 		   * Court rejected Plaintiff employee Cheong Fook Chee's argument, holding that **work which a redundant employee does during his notice period is by definition, of MINIMAL value to his employer**.
 		   * Defendant employer Sea-Land Service Inc did NOT give the employee one month’s notice and secure his labour *in exchange* for the enhanced severance pay.
 		   * Instead, Defendant employer Sea-Land Service Inc gave the Plaintiff employee Cheong Fook Chee **one month’s notice** because it was contractually obliged to do so in order to bring an end to the employment.
-* Payment of a LESSER SUM cannot be **complete satisfaction** of a debt unless Consideration is provided in return for the promise to ACCEPT LESS.
+* ==Payment of a LESSER SUM cannot be **complete satisfaction** of a debt== unless Consideration is provided in return for the promise to ACCEPT LESS.
 	* `Foakes v Beer`
 		* Case Summary:
 			* Defendant Beer loaned Plaintiff Foakes an amount.
 When Plaintiff Foakes was unable to repay this loan, Defendant Beer received a judgment in her favour to recover this amount.